 The game is designed to give participants a taste of what it takes to build community resilience in the face of disaster.
 Players work together to make decisions and solve problems during an engaging, fast-paced disaster simulation.
-Geared toward schools and community groups, the game is for groups of 12-48 players age 14 and up.

 The project was a collaboration between the Koshland Science Museum, the Resilience Roundtable of the National Academies, Intuitive Company and S2N Media.
 Anne served as lead content developer and created the gameplay mechanics, storyline, characters, card deck, game boards and other supporting material.
-She also consulted on the design and development of the game’s digital version and print collateral, created all of the content for the game’s website, and led the game’s marketing and dissemination effort.
+She also consulted on the design and development of the game’s digital version and print collateral, created the content for the game’s website, and led the game’s marketing and dissemination effort.

 Anne also led development of a classroom unit on disaster resilience, the Extreme Event Webquest.
 The webquest offers a modular set of materials teachers can easily adapt for students in middle school through college.